Harstine Island, Washington: Spelling

 There's a photo of him autographed 'H.J.
 Hartstene' and a Civil War photo of him labeled "Capt.
 Hartstein".
 He, his wife, and daughter were each listed as Hartstein on the passenger list of the steamer Fulton, the ship that took them to Le Havre, France in 1867, the year before he died.
 However, his obituary in 1868, his daughter's in 1880, and his wife's in 1903, all used Hartstene.
 Since map makers knew the island was named after him, they followed suit.
-The U.S. General Land Office's official map changed from Hartstein to Hartstene between 1883 and 1887.
+The United States General Land Office's official map changed from Hartstein to Hartstene between 1883 and 1887.
 Many maps from the 1860s and throughout the 20th century used Hartstene.
 The Hartstine spelling appeared on a few maps in the 1890s, followed by Harstine in the early 1900s.
 The post office on the north side of the island that operated from 1892-1926 was probably always called 'Harstine Island', but who first used that spelling is unknown.

 The Captain's family lived in Newark, NJ most of his life, and his ships often sailed out of New York Harbor.
 As the New York Times digitized all of their newspaper articles since 1851, there are indexed photos of various spellings of the Harstine name, most as "Harstein" and none as "Harstine".

 Five of the instances of Hartstene came after his death :